 I. Minimum Age Laws

 People under 21 often want to work in hospitality.
 It offers many jobs that young people can do.
 Most of these jobs involve alcohol.
 So what are the ages necessary for employment?
 This is an important matter for those involved.

-South Dakota alcohol laws permit adults to serve alcohol in on-premises venues.
+South Dakota alcohol laws permit adults to serve alcohol in on-site venues.
 That is, the age needed is 18.
 A supervisor must be present.
 For tending bar it is the same age and supervisor requirement.
-For working in stores selling alcohol for off-site drinking, the age is 21 for selling wine and spirits.
+For working in stores selling alcohol for drinking elsewhere, the age is 21 for selling wine and distilled spirits (liquor).
 There is no state minimum age for selling beer in such locations.
 No supervisor is necessary for selling there.